Nursery Funding

 30 hours of funding is 10 sessions, which would be all day, 5 days a week.

-Find out more about nursery funding here
+Find out more about nursery funding by clicking here

-Extended hours sessions can be booked as and when required
+Extended hours sessions can be booked as and when required.

 Free for 2s funding

-Some 2 year olds can get up to 15 hours of free childcare per week for 38 weeks of the year.
-Find out if you are eligible for Free for 2s funding here
+Some 2-year-olds can get up to 15 hours of free childcare per week for 38 weeks of the year.

-The beginning of the term on or after the 1st April |
+1st January to 31st March - The beginning of the term on or after the 1st April

-The beginning of the term on or after 1st September |
+1st April to 31st August - The beginning of the term on or after 1st September

-The beginning of the term on or after 1st January |
+1st September to 31st December - The beginning of the term on or after 1st January

-Children can start nursery before they become eligible for funding, but you will have to pay their fees, which are currently £14.00 per session.
+Children can start nursery before they become eligible for funding, but you will have to pay their fees, which are currently £17.00 per session.

 Universal Funding

-All 3 and 4 year olds can have up to 15 hours of free childcare each week for 38 weeks of the year.
-Find out more about Universal funding for 3 & 4 year olds here
+All 3 and 4-year-olds can have up to 15 hours of free childcare each week for 38 weeks of the year.

 30 hours funding

 Eligible working families can have an additional 15 hours of free childcare each week for 38 weeks a year.
-To qualify, each parent (or sole parent in a single parent family) will need to earn on average the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 a year.
+To qualify, each parent (or sole parent in a single-parent family) will need to earn on average the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 a year.
 You must confirm your eligibility every 3 months from the date you applied to receive the extra hours.
-You must also reconfirm your code even if your child has not yet started their 30 hour place.
+You must also reconfirm your code even if your child has not yet started their 30-hour place.